Why Does My Jaw Pop When I Eat?

 - Tenderness in or around the ear (similar feeling to an earache) when you chew, speak, or open your mouth wide.

-If you suspect you’re the victim of a temporomandibular dysfunction, have your dentist conduct a careful patient history and physical examination on you.
+If you suspect you’re the victim of temporomandibular dysfunction, have your dentist conduct a thorough examination of your head and jaw.
 There are many TMD treatments available right from the dentist’s chair that can offer you great relief.
-For relief of TMJ in Muncie, make an appointment today with Dr. Pyle and face tomorrow with a happier smile!